Thadika/twitmap/README.md

 If the app is deployed on Tomcat, it might be necessary to increase the timeout for the server as the app takes a while to deploy.

 As the tweets are polled when the user clicks the Twitmap button, a bit of patience is required (up to ~20 secs give or take) to see the tweets on the map.

+Update the TwitterApi.java file with credentials before running